thunkable/docs-thunkable-com/ios/create.md

 ![](/assets/create-ios-2.gif)

-#### Common Properties examples.
-I want to set the picture in the Image, the color of the Button or the url in the Web Viewer
+#### Properties examples: I want to set the picture in the Image, the color of the Button or the url in the Web Viewer

 ---